Gertrude Courtenay, Marchioness of Exeter: Marchioness of Exeter

 In 1533, Anne Boleyn gave birth to a baby girl.
 Princess Elizabeth was baptised, and Gertrude was chosen as the godmother at the confirmation despite remaining Katherine of Aragon's close friend.
 It was well known that Gertrude "really wanted to have nothing to do with this" but agreed "so as not to displease the King".
 By acting as godmother, this forced Gertrude and her husband to show public allegiance to Anne.
 Also, as a royal baptism was a public spectacle and a godparent was expected to provide an extremely expensive present, historian Eric Ives argued that the decision to appoint Gertrude to this role was malicious.

 Mary refused to accept the invalidity of her parents’ marriage and the King's privy council went into an emergency session in 1536 to discuss what should be done.
 Despite being a member, Gertrude's husband was barred from attending as he and his wife were known to be close to Mary.
 Chapuys reported to Emperor Charles V of the love that Courtenay had for the princess, “in whose service he would willingly, as he has often sent to tell me, shed his blood.”
-In 1536, when Catherine of Aragon died and Anne Boleyn suffered a miscarriage, Gertrude passed information to Chapuys that the King was tiring of new wife and wanted to be rid of her.
+In 1536, when Catherine of Aragon died and Anne Boleyn suffered a miscarriage, Gertrude passed information to Chapuys that the King was tiring of his wife and wanted to be rid of her.

 After Anne Boleyn's fall and beheading, Gertrude's standing was again improved at court.
 In October 1537, she represented Princess Mary at the pre-funeral ceremonies for Queen Jane Seymour at Hampton Court Palace.
 She also carried the new born Prince Edward during his christening.

 Gertrude was imprisoned with her husband, Henry Courtenay, and their son, Edward, in the Tower of London following the discovery of the supposed Exeter Conspiracy in 1538.
 Widowed when Henry was executed, Gertrude was attained.
 She and her son remained in prison for the rest of Henry VIII's reign.
 The King is said to have partied at Westminster while Courtenay was being beheaded on Tower Hill.